How important is V-CAP?

 Participate in CAP programs in your local union, your community and state.
 Help in registration and Get-Out-The-Vote (GOTV) programs.
 Work to help the election of CAP endorsed candidates.
 We all must vote for the candidates that have proven and will continue to stand up for our rights as workers and there families.

-If you are interested in getting involved in state and local elections please feel free to contact: Jeff Wright, President or Dean Freed, CAP Committee Chairperson.
+If you are interested in getting involved in state and local elections please feel free to contact: Jason Starr, President or Shirley Mata, CAP Committee Chairperson.